manfredsteyer/nx-implicit-libs/README.md

 4. Run ``nx graph`` and see that the lib is now also included in the dependency graph.
 5. Use the lint target: ``nx lint domain1-feature-demo``.
 6. Add an ``index.spec.ts`` and use the test target: ``nx test domain1-feature-demo``.
+7. Call `nx g @demo/implicit-libs:update-tsconfig-paths` to get path mappings for your implicit libs added to the file `tsconfig.base.json`.